List of Superstore characters: Cheyenne Lee

 Portrayed by Nichole Sakura, Cheyenne Tyler Thompson (née Lee) is a Cloud 9 associate who is a pregnant 17-year-old high school student at the start of the series.
 She frequently works at the cosmetics counter.
 Cheyenne becomes engaged to her immature boyfriend and father of her daughter, Derek "Bo" Thompson.
 Prior to dating Bo, Cheyenne dated her sophomore English teacher, Cole.
 She delivers a baby girl named Harmonica, in the store.
 The employees threaten to unionize when Cheyenne is unable to get paid maternity leave, leading to Glenn being fired for suspending her six weeks with pay, resulting in a strike.
-Cheyenne once contemplated dropping out of school in order to try and become an Olympic athlete.
+Cheyenne once contemplated dropping out of school in order to try to become an Olympic athlete.
 As of the episode "Cheyenne's Wedding", she and Bo are married.
 The season 3 episode "Target" reveals that Cheyenne is also working part-time at a Target store.

 In the season 6 episode "Floor Supervisor", Cheyenne is promoted to the floor supervisor position that was vacated by Glenn.
 After Cloud 9 closes, Cheyenne takes a job at Sturgis & Sons.